alttch/finac/doc/readme.rst

    Net profit/loss: 100.00 EUR

-As you see, there’s no counterparty account in lazy exchange.
-This feature is useful for personal accounting and special applications, but for the professional accounting, you should create counterparty exchange account and perform buy-sell transactions with it.
+As shown, there is no a counterparty account in the lazy exchange.
+This feature is useful for personal accounting and special applications, but for professional accounting, create counterparty exchange accounts should be created and buy-sell transactions should be performed between them.

 Targets
 ~~~~~~~

-Targets is a feature I wrote Finac for.
-You have account balances in
+Targets is a feature I have created Finac for.
+Consider there are
-bank and in accounting.
-They differ by some amount and you are going to
+account balances in a bank and in the accounting.
+They differ in some
-record this with a single transaction.
+amount and this need to be recorded in the accounting with a single
+transaction.

-But the problem is there’s a lot of transactions you should sum up.
-Or
+But the problem is: there is a lot of transactions which should be sum
-calculate the difference between bank balance and accounting.
-Pretty
+up.
+Or the difference between bank balance and accounting must be
-common, eh?
-Don’t do this, we have targets.
+calculated manually.
+Pretty common, eh?
+Don’t do this, Finac has got
+targets.

-Specifying targets instead of amount tells Finac to calculate
+Specifying targets instead of amount asks Finac to calculate transaction
-transaction amount by itself.
+amount by itself.

-After the previous operation, we have *4,890.00* USD on “acc1” and want
+After the previous operation, there is *4,890.00* USD on “acc1” and
-to move all except $1000 to “acc2”.
-Let’s do it:
+consider all except $1000 should be moved to “acc2”.
+Let us do it:

 ::